Karan-Katiyar/RBFS-and-A-Star-Search-Solution-to-USA-Map-RoadTrip-Problem/README.md

 We code an Artificially Inteligent agent to search for a trip back to Dallas from Seattle, having access to a road map which should be implemented as a graph.
-We use the aima code (https://github.com/aimacode/aima-python) to find the solution and return a simulation of the RBFS strategy and A* Search solution.
+We use the aima code (https://github.com/aimacode/aima-python) to find the solution and return a simulation of the RBFS strategy and A* Search solution, while verifying the heuristics.